Olympic sailing classes from Europe and Africa compete in Lanzarote for a place in the Olympic Games

 More than 100 entries from more than 30 nationalities from all over the world

-Among the entries, Tara Pacheco stands out, the ‘queen’ of Gran Canaria has been world champion and is in the World Top Ten.
-The 31-year-old Canarian is aiming for Olympic gold and to represent Spain in the Nacra 17 class, together with Florian Trittel from Barcelona, at the Olympic Games.
-In the men’s 49er, Cantabrian Diego Botín and Galician Iago López are among the favourites, after finishing ninth at the Rio 2016 Games and fourth at the 2019 Worlds in New Zealand, qualifying Spain as a country for Tokyo, as well as being proclaimed 49er European champions.
+Among the entries, Tara Pacheco stands out, the ‘queen’ of has been and is in the World Top Ten.
+The 31-year-old Canarian is aiming for Olympic gold and to represent Spain in the Nacra 17 class, together with Florian Trittel from , at the Olympic Games.
+In the men’s 49er, Cantabrian Diego Botín and Galician Iago López are among the favourites, after finishing ninth at the Rio 2016 Games and fourth at the 2019 Worlds in , qualifying Spain as a country for Tokyo, as well as being proclaimed 49er European champions.
 Real Club Náutico Gran Canaria sailor Andrés Barrio, teamed up with Antón Torrado, from Real Club Náutico de Torrevieja.

 The Canary Islands, a leading and safe sports destination